 How storytelling humanizes software companies and benefits sales!

-Instead of blah blah blahing about technical specs or how many years you are in business, why not tell a story that is so compelling people see how your product and your company is the only clear choice?
-It works!
+Instead of blah blah blahing about technical specs, providing a laundry list of services or how many years you are in business, why not tell a story?

 Every company is up against these 3 barriers when new customers come to you: